ohorban/xai-compas/README.md

 4. **Transparency**: The workings of a Decision Tree are entirely transparent, with no hidden calculations or assumptions.

-5. **Robust to Outliers**: Unlike linear models, Decision Trees are non-parametric and can model complex non-linear relationships without being overly sensitive to outliers.

-6. **Scalability**: Decision Trees can be easily adapted to handle both regression and classification tasks.

 A Decision Tree is typically represented as a binary tree, where: